-In addition to their course work, our students enjoy a rich experience outside the classroom.
-They live on campus under the supervision of resident staff and preceptors and participate in a variety of activities held each day.
-More importantly, they get to know other students—students whose interests are diverse and who share their exceptional academic abilities and love of learning.
-Lasting friendships develop as students learn from each other both in and out of the classroom.
+Students participating in the ATSU-Truman Healthcare Academy enjoy a rich experience outside the classroom.
+They live on campus under the supervision of resident staff and preceptors and participate in a variety of activities.
+More importantly, they get to know other students—students whose interests are diverse and who share their exceptional academic abilities, love of learning and of the healthcare profession.
 Throughout the residential program, we focus on helping students have a good time in a safe, supervised environment.
 Although helping students have a positive social experience is important to us, prospective students should know that their primary goal while enrolled in the program is to succeed in their academic endeavors.
 Students unable to make academics their first priority should not attend our program.

 Residential Life Rules